What if Social Security Stops My Benefits Because I Am a “Fleeing Felon”?

 violating the terms of probation or parole

-Social Security (SSA) once interpreted these terms broadly.
-They once said the mere existence of an outstanding felony arrest warrant, no matter when or why issued, automatically made you a "fleeing felon."
-SSA considered any probation or parole warrant evidence that you were "actively" violating probation or parole, even if no court had in fact found that you had violated probation or parole.
+Social Security (SSA) once said the mere existence of an outstanding felony arrest warrant, no matter when or why issued, automatically made you a "fleeing felon".
+SSA considered any probation or parole warrant evidence that you were "actively" violating probation or parole, even if no court had in fact found that you had violated probation/parole.
 When SSA found out someone had an outstanding warrant, they simply denied or cut off their benefits.

-Recent federal cases have limited the cases where SSA may deny or cut off benefits due to warrants.
+Recent federal cases have limited when SSA may deny or cut off benefits due to warrants.
 In April 2009, SSA settled a class action lawsuit where the plaintiffs alleged SSA was interpreting the "fleeing felon" provision too broadly.
 See Martinez v.
 Astrue, Case No. 08-CV-4735 CW(N.D.
 Cal.
 2009).
-SSA agreed as part of the settlement that the "fleeing felon" provision only applies to felony warrants specifically issued for flight.
+As part of the settlement, SSA agreed that the "fleeing felon" provision only applies to felony warrants specifically issued for flight.

 In another class action lawsuit, Clark v.
 Astrue, 603 F.3d 140(2d Cir.
-2010),the Second Circuit Court of Appeals ruled that a probation or parole warrant, on its own, is not enough to prove someone is "actively" violating the terms of their probation or parole.
+2010),the Second Circuit Court of Appeals ruled that a probation or parole warrant on its own is not enough to prove someone is "actively" violating their probation or parole.
 On April 13, 2012, the Clark Court ordered SSA to reinstate benefits and reopen claims for everyone whose benefits SSA had suspended solely because of an outstanding warrant for alleged violation of probation or parole on or before April 13, 2012.
-SSA must grant this relief to all everyone affected by April 2014.
+SSA should have granted this relief to everyone affected by April 2014.

 4902 (Flight to Avoid Prosecution or Confinement)

-Warrants for all other felonies are not enough for SSA to say someone is a "fleeing felon."
+Warrants for any other felonies are not enough for SSA to say you are a "fleeing felon."

 Under the pre-Martinez settlement policy, most suspensions/denials were for codes other than the three above.
 A complete list of felony offense codes is at POMS GN 02613.900: https://secure.ssa.gov/poms.nsf/lnx/0202613900.

-The SSA may no longer use only a warrant to prove someone is actively violating the conditions of their probation or parole.
-If SSA finds out you have an outstanding probation or parole warrant, they probably have to investigate whether you are actively violating the terms of your probation or parole.
+SSA may no longer use only a warrant to prove you are actively violating your probation/parole.
+If SSA finds out you have an outstanding probation or parole warrant, they probably have to investigate whether you are actively violating your probation/parole.
 How deeply SSA has to investigate is unclear.

 Probably.
 You are not eligible for many federal and state public benefits.
 Your benefits from these federal programs may end: